 Do not use ulipristal if you have not yet started having menstrual periods, or if you are past menopause.

-a history of ectopic (tubal) pregnancy; or
+an ectopic (tubal) pregnancy; or

 if your last menstrual period was more than 4 weeks ago.

 This medicine can harm an unborn baby or cause birth defects.
 Do not use emergency contraception if you are already pregnant or think you might be pregnant.

 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Ulipristal is usually given as soon as possible after unprotected sex or failed birth control method (such as a condom that broke during sex).
 Follow your doctor's dosing instructions very carefully.
 Ulipristal can be taken any time during your menstrual cycle, but you must use the medicine within 5 days (120 hours) after unprotected sex.

 If you vomit within 3 hours after taking ulipristal, your medication may not be as effective.
 Call your doctor to discuss the need for taking another ulipristal tablet.

 You may take ulipristal with or without food.